Best emergency backpack Blackout 2026

 ✗ Comes without contents

-Who is it for?
-Anyone looking for a lightweight secondary pack or a compact solution for short emergency situations — also suitable as a children’s backpack.
+Who is it suitable for?
+Anyone looking for a lightweight second backpack or a compact solution for short emergency missions — also suitable as a children’s bag.

 ✔ Water filter (e.g. Sawyer Mini)